cacoco/hiveworker/README.md

 ## Configuration ################################################################

 Hive Worker uses [Spring](http://static.springsource.org/spring/docs/current/javadoc-api/) for dependency injection.
-All you need to do is point Hive Worker to a 'hiveworker.properties' file.
+All you need to do is point Hive Worker to a ```hiveworker.properties``` file.

-This file should have the following keys (these can be culled from the hiveworker-context.xml file):
+This file should have the following keys (these can be culled from the ```src/main/resources/hiveworker-context.xml``` file):

 ```
 aws.access.key=YOUR_KEY